Pre- Race and Race Day Information Sheet 2021/22

 RACE DAY INFO

-Signing on will close 15 minutes before each race starts.
-Riders will have been allocated a race number by online race entry system These will be assigned in alphabetical order to make it easier for you to find your own name and number.
-Signing on will close 15 minutes before each race starts.
+Signing on will close 30 minutes before each race starts.
 Riders will have been allocated a race number by online race entry system These will be assigned in alphabetical order to make it easier for you to find your own name and number.

-You will just need to sign the sheet and collect your number and timing chip.
+You will just need to present at sign on, show your licence and collect your number and timing chip.
 IMPORTANT – These numbers and chips are NOT yours to keep, they MUST be returned to signing on at the end of the races.
 Please wear the chip on your left ankle (to avoid it interfering with your drivetrain) and ensure it is secure.
 Please do not cut the strap in any way.
 You will be required to provide your British Cycling Race Licence; without it, you will be required to fill out a day licence form and pay an additional £3 (this is for insurance purposes)

 - Youth (U14+U16) = £5 (no race licence required)